 - MAKE THE CREPES

-- Working quickly, spoon 3 tablespoons or so of the crepe batter in the pan, making a circle with the batter in the middle, and filling in gaps with a little bit more batter.
+- Working quickly, spoon 3 tablespoons of the crepe batter in the pan, making a circle with the batter in the middle, and filling in gaps with a little bit more batter.
 Tilt the pan and cook until set, about 1 1/2 minutes or when the outside edges look a bit dry.

 - Carefully flip using an non-stick spatula and continue cooking for another 30 seconds or so.
 Place crepes on wax paper with the crepe folded in half until ready to fill.
 Makes about eight crepes.